dsml4/dsml4s8e/README.md

 ### Cell 4: passing notebook outputs to next pipeline steps

-In the 4th cell we inform of next steps of a pipeline where produced data are stored.
+In the last cell we inform the next steps of the pipeline where data produced by the current notebook are stored.
 Now we can link this notebook(step) with the next notebooks representing pipeline steps.
 To do this we need to declare this notebook outputs as inputs for the next netbooks.
 ```python
 op.pass_outs_to_next_step()